Old National Bancorp (ONB) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research downgraded shares of Old National Bancorp (NASDAQ:ONB) from a buy rating to a hold rating in a research report sent to investors on Tuesday morning.
+Old National Bancorp (NASDAQ:ONB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Wednesday.

 According to Zacks, “Old National Bancorp is a bank holding company that operates banking offices and ATMs throughout Indiana, Illinois, Ohio, Kentucky, and Tennessee.
 Through various subsidiaries, Old National provides a broad range of banking services as well as trust and investment management services, insurance brokerage services for both individuals and companies, and investment products.
 (Company Press Release) “

-ONB has been the topic of a number of other reports.
-Hilliard Lyons lowered Old National Bancorp from a neutral rating to an underperform rating and increased their price objective for the company from $15.00 to $16.50 in a report on Tuesday, December 20th.
-Raymond James Financial, Inc. reissued a market perform rating on shares of Old National Bancorp in a report on Tuesday, November 22nd.
+A number of other brokerages also recently issued reports on ONB.
+Hilliard Lyons downgraded Old National Bancorp from a “neutral” rating to an “underperform” rating and raised their price target for the stock from $15.00 to $16.50 in a research report on Tuesday, December 20th.
+Raymond James Financial, Inc. restated a “market perform” rating on shares of Old National Bancorp in a research report on Tuesday, November 22nd.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, six have given a hold rating and two have assigned a buy rating to the company.
-Old National Bancorp presently has an average rating of Hold and a consensus price target of $14.56.
+One analyst has rated the stock with a sell rating, six have issued a hold rating, one has assigned a buy rating and one has assigned a strong buy rating to the stock.
+The stock has an average rating of “Hold” and an average price target of $14.69.

-Old National Bancorp (NASDAQ:ONB) last announced its earnings results on Monday, October 31st.
-The company reported $0.25 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.23 by $0.02.
+Old National Bancorp (NASDAQ:ONB) last issued its quarterly earnings results on Monday, October 31st.
+The company reported $0.25 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.23 by $0.02.
 Old National Bancorp had a return on equity of 7.62% and a net margin of 19.79%.
-During the same quarter last year, the company posted $0.26 EPS.
-On average, equities analysts forecast that Old National Bancorp will post $1.02 EPS for the current year.
+During the same period in the prior year, the firm earned $0.26 earnings per share.
+On average, equities analysts expect that Old National Bancorp will post $1.02 EPS for the current year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, December 15th.
-Investors of record on Thursday, December 1st were issued a dividend of $0.13 per share.
-This represents a $0.52 annualized dividend and a yield of 2.90%.
-The ex-dividend date was Tuesday, November 29th.
-Old National Bancorp’s dividend payout ratio (DPR) is 48.60%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, December 15th.
+Shareholders of record on Thursday, December 1st were paid a $0.13 dividend.
+The ex-dividend date of this dividend was Tuesday, November 29th.
+This represents a $0.52 dividend on an annualized basis and a yield of 2.95%.
+Old National Bancorp’s payout ratio is 48.60%.

+COPYRIGHT VIOLATION NOTICE: This news story was originally reported by The Vista Voice and is the sole property of of The Vista Voice.
+If you are reading this news story on another domain, it was copied illegally and reposted in violation of US & international trademark and copyright laws.
+The correct version of this news story can be viewed at http://www.thevistavoice.org/2017/01/13/old-national-bancorp-onb-stock-rating-lowered-by-zacks-investment-research-2/1151515.html.

-In related news, Chairman Robert G. Jones sold 20,008 shares of the firm’s stock in a transaction dated Friday, November 25th.
+In other news, Chairman Robert G. Jones sold 20,008 shares of the firm’s stock in a transaction on Friday, November 25th.
 The stock was sold at an average price of $17.42, for a total transaction of $348,539.36.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Corporate insiders own 2.70% of the company’s stock.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+2.70% of the stock is owned by company insiders.

-A number of hedge funds have recently bought and sold shares of ONB.
-Fifth Third Bancorp increased its position in shares of Old National Bancorp by 1.1% in the second quarter.
-Fifth Third Bancorp now owns 8,893 shares of the company’s stock worth $111,000 after buying an additional 96 shares in the last quarter.
-Ameritas Investment Partners Inc. acquired a new position in shares of Old National Bancorp during the second quarter worth about $127,000.
-Pitcairn Co. acquired a new position in shares of Old National Bancorp during the second quarter worth about $139,000.
-Riverhead Capital Management LLC increased its position in shares of Old National Bancorp by 65.4% in the third quarter.
-Riverhead Capital Management LLC now owns 9,900 shares of the company’s stock worth $139,000 after buying an additional 3,916 shares in the last quarter.
-Finally, HBK Investments L P acquired a new position in shares of Old National Bancorp during the third quarter worth about $152,000.
-70.67% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently bought and sold shares of ONB.
+Fifth Third Bancorp raised its position in Old National Bancorp by 1.1% in the second quarter.
+Fifth Third Bancorp now owns 8,893 shares of the company’s stock valued at $111,000 after buying an additional 96 shares during the period.
+Ameritas Investment Partners Inc. bought a new position in Old National Bancorp during the second quarter valued at about $127,000.
+Pitcairn Co. bought a new position in Old National Bancorp during the second quarter valued at about $139,000.
+Riverhead Capital Management LLC raised its position in Old National Bancorp by 65.4% in the third quarter.
+Riverhead Capital Management LLC now owns 9,900 shares of the company’s stock valued at $139,000 after buying an additional 3,916 shares during the period.
+Finally, HBK Investments L P bought a new position in Old National Bancorp during the third quarter valued at about $152,000.
+Institutional investors own 70.67% of the company’s stock.

 Old National Bancorp is a financial holding company.
 The Company, through its banking subsidiary, provides a range of services, including commercial and consumer loan and depository services, private banking, brokerage, trust, investment advisory, and other traditional banking services.
 Through its non-bank affiliates, the Company provides full service insurance brokerage services and other financial services.